 NSA or CAPS membership means a commitment to professional development, communications excellence, and a commitment to following a code of ethics.
 But beyond membership, has the speaker been awarded the CSP – Certified Speaking Professional designation?
 This is the highest earned designation awarded by the National Speakers Association to recognize proven expertise and experience; less than 10% of the world’s professional speakers have it.
 (I have been a member of CAPS for a number of years, and have served both on the National Board and as the 2010 Toronto Chapter President.
 And yes, I have a CSP.)

 Just about anyone can get up in front of a crowd and describe LinkedIn or Facebook, but the vast majority of audiences already know the basics.
 A true expert adds specificity: their presentations are targeted at specific industries or functional areas to achieve a specific goal.
-(My presentations – and my books – do this.)
+(My presentations – and my books – do this.
+My best audiences are those in service or knowledge-based organizations.)

 This separates those who work professionally from those who just “speak”.
 A huge amount of time must be spent beforehand to properly customize the presentation, so that the meeting objectives are met.
 (Once engaged, I will ask that you fill out a detailed audience questionnaire; I would follow up with a series of interviews with representative audience members and senior managers.
 I will read annual reports, product brochures, industry analysis, and any relevant internal documentation.
 Finally, the presentation or facilitation will be completely customized, with relevant, up-to-date examples.
 And then rehearsed.)